newmin2/newmin2/README.md

 ### Hi there 👋
+I'm running to learn.

+I really like it.
+It's not a lie this time.

 <!--
 **newmin2/newmin2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.